brillout/handli/readme.md

 # Handli

-Handli is a little JavaScript library to automatically handle network corner cases.
+Handli is a little JavaScript library that automatically handles network corner cases.

 For example:
 When the user looses his internet connection,